The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • We are short on time and need to leave

 • Listen.
 The salespersons ability to listen and to understand, not only to respond, is critical.
 The nature of the objection and how it’s communicated.
-Also contains important information, helping the salesperson tailor their pitch and delivery.
+Also contains important information, helping the salesperson tailor their tone and delivery.

 • Ask questions.
 After a prospect’s objection, rather than pitching them, ask more questions.
 Asking questions will get give them a chance to expand on themselves and their needs.
 The more people talk about themselves, the more you will: